 Never formally disclosed, the reserve price is the confidential minimum price agreed upon between the consignor and Sotheby’s.
 Reserves must be set at or below the low estimate, and if bidding ends before the reserve is reached, the property will not be sold.

 Immediately following every auction, results are posted online in the currency of the auction location.
-Customarily, results include the hammer price plus the buyer’s premium.
+Customarily, results include the hammer price plus the buyer’s premium and overhead premium.

 Every auction at Sotheby’s is given a unique number to distinguish it from previous and subsequent sales of similar properties.
 The initial letter of the sale number stands for the auction location: “L” stands for London, “N” stands for New York, etc. The sale number appears in every e-catalogue and on the cover of print catalogues, among other places.